datatalking/2023_website/README.md

 Simple personal website built with Python and [Flask](http://flask.pocoo.org/).
 The deploy is done with [Frozen-Flask](https://pythonhosted.org/Frozen-Flask/) and [Netlify](https://www.netlify.com/).

+I learned a lot working with small flask app like this and have added more functionality in the new version.
+This page has been depreicated since September 2023, the new page is up on [My Portfolio](datatalking.github.io), if you spot any errors or have corrections please notify me by creating an issue.
+Since this is open source I'm open to PR or collaboration.

 ![Screen Shot 2023-08-22 at 3 00 36 PM](https://github.com/datatalking/2023_website/assets/11813209/b2018435-012a-4131-ab93-cb244c4d5284)